Reducing Loneliness among Hong Kong Older Adults: A Three-arm Randomized Controlled Trial

 - General Research Fund

 - Professor CHOU, Kee Lee

-- (Department of Asian and Policy Studies)
+- (Department of Social Sciences and Policy Studies)

 Older adults are not only at a significantly greater risk of mortality and a more difficult recovery following infection with COVID-19, but they also face additional vulnerabilities, such as social isolation because of a range of non-pharmaceutical public health social distancing measures.